 What Is the Robot Tax?

-What Are Challenges to Passing the Robot Tax?
+Challenges to Passing the Robot Tax

 There are two main sides to the robot tax debate.
 Those against a robot tax believe it discourages innovation, which hurts job growth.
 Those in favour of a robot tax think robots replace humans, which hurts job growth.
 They believe a robot tax can help those that have lost a job due to automation.
-Bill Gates, made rich in large part due to automation, supports a robot tax.
-He sees it as a way to protect society from eating itself.
+Bill Gates, made rich in large part due to automation, supports a robot tax because he sees it as a way of protecting society from eating itself.